 The Husky originally dates back to the sled-pulling working dog of the northern regions.
 In keeping with the pure definition of “Husky”, only true sled dogs have been compiled in the list below—with one exception.
 We have included the Miniature Husky as it intends to mirror its larger cousin the Siberian Husky, just in a smaller version.
-Keep reading to learn about the 8 types of Husky dogs!
+How many types of Husky breeds are there?
+Well, we discuss our favorite 8 types of Husky dogs here.
+Keep reading to learn about them!

 The 8 Types of Husky Dog Breeds

 Standing between 23 and 26 inches at the shoulder, the Malamute will weigh in between 75 and 100 pounds.
 With their brown eyes and broad head, they can be aggressive towards other animals.
 This does not hold towards humans.
 They have a high intelligence level and can be quite stubborn.
 The first-time dog owner should pass on this one, as the Malamute will need an assertive owner with dog handling experience.